-Once JAWS is configured to communicate with the Focus Blue over Bluetooth, you can switch back and forth between USB and Bluetooth and JAWS will automatically detect the connection without the need to change any settings.
-For example, if you connect the USB cable and restart JAWS, the display will work with JAWS over USB.
-If you disconnect the USB cable, then power on the Focus Blue and restart JAWS, the display will work with JAWS over Bluetooth.
+Once JAWS is configured to communicate with the Focus Blue over Bluetooth, you can switch back and forth between the USB and Bluetooth connection.
+You can also configure JAWS to automatically detect the Bluetooth connection without the need to first restart the application by turning on the "Auto Detect Braille Display Using Bluetooth" option in Settings Center.

-To check the battery status, press the power button to display the percentage of battery power remaining.
+To check the battery status, press the Menu button to display the percentage of battery power remaining.
 The letters “BT” are also displayed in the cells near the right end of the display to indicate the Bluetooth connection is active.
-Press a cursor router button to return to normal operation.
+Press the Left Selector button to return to normal operation.

-Note: When initially pairing the Focus Blue with another Bluetooth device, ensure the display is powered on and not connected to USB.
+When initially pairing the Focus Blue with another Bluetooth device, ensure the display is powered on and not connected to USB.
 Once paired, you can connect the USB cable and then use the procedure described in the next section, or the display’s Connections menu (described later in this manual), to move between active connections.

-Available in JAWS 9.0.2169 or later, Braille Study Mode is a training tool for teaching and learning braille.
-When Braille Study Mode is on, JAWS will announce the current braille character in a display cell when you press the Cursor router button immediately above that cell.
-When you press the particular Cursor router button in conjunction with the left or right selector button, JAWS will announce and spell the braille word.
+Braille Study Mode is a training tool for teaching and learning braille.
+When Braille Study Mode is on, JAWS will announce the current braille character in a display cell when you press the Cursor Router button immediately above that cell.
+When you press the particular Cursor Router button in conjunction with the Left or Right Selector button, JAWS will announce and spell the braille word.